 Everyone looked incredible, no surprise, and we all took the time to compliment one another, as, slowly but surely, people began filling the dance floor.
 It was a sudden reminder of the ball, just a few months ago, where we had all stood in a similar part of the room, and Rosalie had complained about the guests and their refusal to dance.

 It seemed her head had been in a similar direction, as her next words were, "At least they learned their mistake from last time," complete with an eye roll.

-All heads turned to the front when there was a tap on the microphone as the master of ceremony announced that it was time for the ceremonial throwing of the bouquet.
-I was noticeably disappointed to have had my time to dance cut short, and Edward, noticing this, gave me a peck on the lips and a squeeze on the waist.
+A tap on the microphone ensued before the master of ceremony announced that it was time for the ceremonial throwing of the bouquet.
+I was somewhat dejected, having wanting to join the rest of the couples on the dancefloor, and Edward, noticing this, gave me a peck on the lips and a squeeze on the waist.

 "Ladies, gather around," Sulpicia ordered, as many single, coupled, and even already-married women crowded around her.